 - 1,179 students studied from 14 New Jersey urban schools; including control students

-- The YES You Can! curriculum produced statistically significant immediate and long-term effects for student knowledge and behavioral intentions for those students participating in the program compared to those who did not.
+- The YES You Can! suite of lessons produced statistically significant immediate and long-term effects for student knowledge and behavioral intentions for those students participating in the program compared to those who did not.
 Participants were surveyed immediately following the YES You Can! intervention, and in a six month follow-up.
 These results are important precursors to actual behavior.

 - The study results were selected for presentation at the fall 2015 American School Health Association Conference.

 Particularly noteworthy were the YES You Can! program student vs. control group student responses to the following statements:

 - “How likely is it that you will have sex before you finish high school?”
 (The YES You Can! group showed a 67.6% more favorable response rate that they would not engage in sexual intercourse before finishing high school compared to the control group.)

 - “How likely is it that you will have sex before you are married or in a life-long committed relationship?”
 (The YES You Can! group showed a 42.1% more favorable response rate that they would not engage in sexual intercourse before marriage or a life-long commitment compared to the control group.)